hello-jinwoo/LOVEU-CVPR2021/README.md

 ## Materials
 You can download materials [here]().

-You may locate file_list_5fold.pkl in each model's folder, and the model files in folder 'models' of each model.
+You may locate file_list_5fold.pkl in each model's folder, model files in folder 'models' of each model folder, and prob_result files in folder 'prob_results' of each model folder.

 ## Implementation
 You can change some values in config.py in both models.